-Iroquois Valley finances its acquisitions through a combination of equity and debt fundraising (including this Offering of Notes), as well as traditional bank debt.
+Iroquois Valley finances its acquisition of Farmland Investments through a combination of equity and debt fundraising (including this Offering of Notes) as well as traditional bank debt.

 The funds we raise are used, among other purposes, to invest in farmland, provide mortgages to farmers, extend operating lines of credit, and to finance our operations.
 See "Use of Proceeds."